pbihler/Res-On/readme.txt

      # During the exam, she receives an extra sheet containing an personal R-Key
        and a password.
-     # She copies the R-Key (as well as her student id/matrikulation number)
+     # She copies the R-Key (as well as her student id/matriculation number)
-       to the examen's cover sheet and takes the passwort sheet with her.
+       to the examen's cover sheet and takes the password sheet with her.
      # After some days, she visits http://www.example.com/reson, enters her
-       matriculation number/student id and the passwort and enjoys her result.
+       matriculation number/student id and the password and enjoys her result.

   * Teacher's story: